AbassAdebayo/asynchronous-comm-auction-backend/README.md

 9. [License](#license)

 ## Introduction
-**async-auction-platform** is a web application designed to provide an enhanced real-time communication system for online auctions.
+**asynchronous-comm-auction-chat** is a web application designed to provide an enhanced real-time communication system for online auctions.
 This platform allows users to enter a bidding room, submit bids, and receive notifications for the highest bids at the end of the auction.
 Additionally, it automatically generates invoices for the highest bidder.
 The project uses a microservices architecture with an asynchronous communication system for scalability and maintainability.

 ## Technologies
 The following technologies and libraries are used in this project: